Why We Built

 ResourceCentral is built around a single constraint: if a tool doesn't need a server, it doesn't use one.

-- You can use it with sensitive data.
-Paste a log file that contains customer emails.
-Format a SQL query from your production database.
-Decode a JWT from a live session.
+Paste a log containing customer emails.
+Format a production SQL query.
+Decode a live JWT.
 None of it goes anywhere.

-- It works offline.
-Once the page has loaded, everything runs locally.
-No internet connection required for the actual processing.
+Once the page loads, everything runs locally.
+No internet connection required for processing.

-- You can verify it yourself.
-Open DevTools, go to the Network tab, use any tool.
+Open DevTools → Network tab → use any tool.
 Watch for outgoing requests.
 You'll find none during processing.
-That's the promise, and it's verifiable.

-- It's faster.
-No round-trip to a server means results are instant.
-There's no spinner.
+No round-trip to a server means no spinner.
+Results appear as you type.

-We built a Privacy Verifier specifically because we wanted developers to be able to confirm this for themselves.
+We built a Privacy Verifier specifically so developers can confirm this for themselves.
 Trust, but verify — especially for tools you're using with sensitive data.

-We're also building out a library of practical guides around the same theme — the security and compliance angles of everyday developer workflows that don't get talked about enough.
+We're also building a library of practical security guides — the compliance and data hygiene angles of everyday developer workflows that don't get talked about enough.
 Log handling under GDPR.
 The risks of online JWT debuggers.
-What your ORM is actually sending to your database.
+What your ORM is actually sending.
 Practical, specific, written for developers rather than compliance teams.

 Who This Is For

-It's also for teams that want to establish better habits around data hygiene without a complex process change.
-Adding a bookmark to ResourceCentral's Log Sanitizer and telling your team "before pasting any log into anything, run it through this first" is a one-sentence policy change that closes a real category of risk.
+It's also for teams that want better habits around data hygiene without a complex process change.
+Adding a bookmark to the Log Sanitizer and telling your team "before pasting any log into anything, run it through this first" is a one-sentence policy change that closes a real category of risk.

 What We're Not